Colex317/VBA-challenge-resubmit-/README.md

       - Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".

-      - Make sure to use conditional formatting that will highlight positive change in green and negative change in red.
+      - Use conditional formatting that will highlight positive changes in green and negative changes in red.

-      - Make sure that the script acts the same on every sheet.
+      - Ensure the script acts the same on every sheet.

 Citation:
 Title: 06-StuCreditCardChecker-CellComparison Author: Hunter Hollis Date: 28 December 2023 Type: Source Code Availability: Provided for class activity 2.3 (#06)